solid-design-system/solid/CONTRIBUTING.md

 ### We Document Extensively and Consistently

-- **User Story**: As a developer, I want to be able to use the Solid Design System without having to ask for help.
+- **User Story**: As a developer, I want to be able to use the Solid Design System without having to ask for help and understand how the component works in different states.
 - **Actions**:
   - Provide stories for props, slots etc. in Storybook
   - Props, events, slots, parts and CSS Custom Properties should be documented in the component's source code using [JSDoc](https://jsdoc.app/).
 Make sure to include a description, type, and default value for each.